zendrix396/Krino/frontend/README.md

-# Krino Frontend
+# CredSetu Frontend

-Modern React frontend for the Krino application.
+Modern React frontend for the CredSetu application.

 ## Features